Home 5 Code of Conduct 5 2022-23 ACFID Code of Conduct Review

 Mary MacKillop Today’s Mobile Kindy, with partner Child Benefit Fiji, enables children living in informal settlements to access vital early education.
 Photo: Mary MacKillop Today.

 The ACFID Code of Conduct is periodically reviewed to ensure it continues to reflect good practice and the needs of ACFID and its members.
-Our sector and the work we do is constantly evolving and the aim of this review is to make sure the Code and associated Quality Assurance Framework remains relevant, coherent, useful and credible to members and external stakeholders.
+Between July 2022 – October 2023, ACFID worked with its members and other key stakeholders to review the ACFID Code of Conduct and the assoicated Quality Assurance Framework.
+Our sector and the work we do is constantly evolving and the aim of this review was to make sure the Code and Quality Assurance Framework remains relevant, coherent, useful and credible to members and external stakeholders.

 • Are there gaps in the Code which have emerged since the last review of the Code?